The Iga Swiatek era is well and truly here

 A journalist, using a metaphor for Swiatek’s rather hilarious and clumsy trophy lift, asked her on Sunday at the press conference if she can lift the lid on how many titles she has left in her and what next?
 She said, “I’m not really looking that far.
 I’m just happy with what happened during these past few weeks.
 I don’t know what I’m kind of capable of.
 I will work day by day to play best game possible and to develop as a player.
 I’m not setting like any crazy records or goals for myself.
 I know that keeping it cool is the best way to do it for me – I’m trying more to do that.”

 The stats, however, tell a clear story.
 Swiatek is the first player to win consecutive women’s singles titles at Roland Garros since the magnificent Justine Henin won three on the trot from 2005 to 2007.
-According to WTA, the 22-year-old from Poland joined Monica Seles and Naomi Osaka as the only women in the Open Era to win each of their first four Grand Slam finals.
+According to the WTA, the 22-year-old from Poland joined Monica Seles and Naomi Osaka as the only women in the Open Era to win each of their first four Grand Slam finals.
 Add to that, Switaek is the youngest since Seles in 1990-1992 to win consecutive titles at the French Open.
 And beyond all that, she will continue her reign as the world No 1.

 The win against Muchova in the final itself was in complete contrast to how the rest of her fortnight went.
 She hadn’t dropped a set before the title clash, and had registered four 6-0’s.
 (We won’t get into the #IgaBakery discussion here for the bagels and breadsticks she dished out because it is evidently not something she enjoys, so fair play.)